h3lls/AtlasFalls/README.md

 # Testing in docker

 - Install docker.
-- Open a terminal / command window.
+- Open a terminal / command window
 - Clone this repo to your favorite directory
 - (Ensure unix LF style line endings when editing any files in your favorite editor.)
 - Run: docker build -t atlasfalls .